Multiple Spanning Tree Protocol: ABridges functionality

-Abridges will configure each of their ports to be part either of the core or of an island, this port self-configuration is done with very simple stipulations: if a port is not connected to another Abridge using a point-to-point link, it will turn itself an access port; on the other hand, ports directly connected to another Abridge are configured as core ports.
+Abridges will configure each of their ports to be part either of the core or of an island.
+This port self-configuration is done with very simple stipulations: if a port is not connected to another Abridge using a point-to-point link, it will turn itself into an access port; on the other hand, ports directly connected to another Abridge are configured as core ports.
 This auto-configuration mechanism is pretty like the one used in RSTP.

 ARP and ABridge resolution

-As any layer-two based protocol, ABridges uses ARP broadcasts to obtain the link layer address associated to an IP address at the same LAN or VLAN.
-That is the main cause why avoiding overflooding is a matter of paramount priority; to limit this broadcast traffic, is recommended the use of distributed load ARP servers, although its use is not compulsory.
+Like any layer-two-based protocol, ABridges uses ARP broadcasts to obtain the link-layer address associated with an IP address on the same LAN or VLAN.
+That is the main reason why avoiding overflooding is a matter of paramount priority; to limit this broadcast traffic, it is recommended to use distributed load ARP servers, although their use is not compulsory.